Rustic Chicken Piccata Meatballs

-Oh, sweet golden glory!
+Oh sweet golden glory!

 Chicken piccata meatballs are a REAL thing.
-They’re tender, seared chicken meatballs rolling around in a rich, buttery lemon sauce speckled with capers and sprinkled with parsley to finish.
+They’re tender, seared chicken meatballs rolling around in a creamy, buttery lemon sauce speckled with capers and sprinkled with parsley to finish.
 The garlic is there.
 The meatballs are melt-in-your-mouth delicious.
 But for real though, that sauce.
-There may have been a moment (or two) of weakness where I slurped it with a spoon, straight from the skillet because it’s LEMON BUTTER sauce and it’s so gosh darn good.
+There may have been a moment (or two) of weakness where I slurped it with a spoon, straight from the skillet because it’s LEMON BUTTER sauce, and it’s so gosh darn good.
 But then there was also a moment when I went in with a wedge of crust bread. 🤷🏻♀️

 Can you tell I’m still trying to cling to the last of winter comfort food while progressively venturing into springtime flavors?
-Is it obvious, I can’t make up my mind at this point?
+Is it blatantly obvious, I can’t make up my mind at this point?
 These chicken piccata meatballs are exactly that.
 Bright, beautiful flavors that are balanced.

 Warm and comforting like a hearty winter meal should be.

 And these are extra special because I can serve them over egg noodles for when I want a real weekend treat or with a side salad for days when I’m watching the carbs.
 And wasn’t there something called a ‘zoodle’ not too long ago?
 Are they out?
 Because that was quick.
-I mean, just 5 minutes ago errbody was getting a spiralizer and then all of a sudden the internet decided they didn’t make the cut this year.
+I mean, just five minutes ago errrrbody was getting a spiralizer and then all of a sudden the internet decided they didn’t make the cut this year.

 - ground chicken (or turkey)